Teyuto/videojs-vtt-thumbnails/readme.md

 ## Options

 - `spriteUrl`: URL/path to the sprite image.
-- `vttData`: URL/path to the VTT file containing thumbnail data.
+- `vttData`: URL/path to the VTT file containing thumbnail data or VTT string data.

 ## License